Kururin Squash!: Gameplay

 Kururin Squash! introduces new vehicles, enemies in stages, and boss fights at the end of each world.
 The "Action Helirins" are helicopters that provide various advantages the standard Helirin does not.
 One of these vehicles is the Helibokaan, which is a helicopter that can break obstacles and punch enemies.
 The Helibashan can dive underwater to avoid obstacles on the surface, the Heliboboh can shoot fire when attached to rails, the Heliburuun can create whirlwinds, and the Helibibyuun can shoot objects using rapid fire.
+Additional vehicles can be purchased in shops that change the design of the Helirin, such as one with the Nintendo logo that plays the coin sound effect from Super Mario Bros. if the player honks their horn.
 The single-player modes feature several unique worlds, with every few stages taking place in a new environment.
 Coins are present in every stage, and collecting all the coins will net the player a perfect bonus, increasing their total coin counter.
 Coins can be used in shops, which contain many useful items and accessories.
 These items can increase the player's hearts, respawn them at the beginning after they lose their hearts, or provide a minimap for stages.
-The shop also contains movies that can guide the player on how to complete individual levels, with shops being run by the members of the Magic Group from Kururin Paradise.
+The shop also contains movies that can guide the player on how to complete individual levels, with shops being run by members of the Magic Group, the false antagonists from Kururin Paradise.